On integral rigidity in Seiberg-Witten theory: -spaces

 For a handful of $g$ including $g = 2,3$, the manifold $S^1 \times \Sigma_g$ can be shown to admit a spectrally large metric.
 For $g \le 3$ the hypersurface $\mathsf{K}$ can be taken to be smooth after perturbation; for $g \ge 4$, however, this cannot be done. \end{example}

 \begin{example} In \cite{LinTheta} it is shown that if $Y$ is the mapping torus of a finite order diffeomorphism $\varphi$ of a surface $\Sigma$ of genus $\geq 2$ with $\Sigma/\varphi=\mathbb{P}^1$, and $\spin$ is self-conjugate, then $(Y,\spin)$ is an $RSF$-space.
 In this context, $b_1=1$ and the locus $\mathsf{K}\subset\mathbb{T}_Y$ where the Dirac operator has kernel is an arbitrary conjugation-symmetric set of points (with multiplicity).
 So the critical set will be an even set of points and $d(x)$ will increase by the multiplicity of $\mathsf{K}$ as we pass between adjacent degree zero and degree $1$ critical points.

-As a consequence, one can obtain concrete examples such that the reduced Floer homology $\HMr_*(Y, \spin; \Gamma_\eta)$ has arbitrarily many $U$-torsion summands, with arbitrary large length. \end{example}
+As a consequence, one can obtain concrete examples for which the reduced Floer homology $\HMr_*(Y, \spin; \Gamma_\eta)$ has arbitrarily many $U$-torsion summands, with arbitrarily large length. \end{example}